 b.
 Payment of all judgements and findings against the library.

 In all instances, two or more purchase orders may not be combined to avoid spending limits.
 Projects may not be piecemeal in nature to avoid spending limits.
-Library staff encouraged to consult the Board in situations where there is any question about the spending limits requiring Board approval.
+Library staff are encouraged to consult the Board in situations where there is any question about the spending limits requiring Board approval.

-It shall be fully understood that the administration shall have the authority to make all necessary purchases for the library, without first obtaining Board approval if the money has been appropriated and the purchase is authorized within this policy.
+It shall be fully understood that the administration shall have the authority to make all necessary purchases for the library, without first obtaining Board approval, if the money has been appropriated and the purchase is authorized within this policy.
 If it is found that this policy is in conflict with any federal, state or local law, the law shall take precedence.
 This policy is meant to be general in nature, and in situations where purchases or expenditures are covered by more specific Board policy, the more detailed and specific policy shall take precedence.

 The Board may disclaim responsibility and liability for any expenditure, credit card purchase, or contractual agreement in its name by an unauthorized person or any person acting outside this policy.
 The expense of such disclamation will become the personal liability of the individual who acted improperly.